Assmaaa1/USART_INTERRUPT-DRIVER/README.md

 # USART_INTERRUPT-DRIVER
 USART_INTERRUPT DRIVER FOR STM32F411

-This program implement a usart driver and usart driver  for STM32f411 based board
+This program implement a usart driver and usart driver interrupt for STM32f411 based board

 It allows not only to send and receive data through uart interface but also